M0r13n/mikrotik_monitoring/README.md

 # Let docker-compose do it's job
 sudo docker-compose up -d
 ```

+You may need to adjust the following configuration files and add your own credentials for your router:

+- `mktxp/mktxp.conf`

 Done.
 You should now be able to open the Grafana dashboard on Port 3000 of your Raspberry Pi.